-Most patients with post-COVID syndrome typically have normal pulmonary function test results, and some of them have a normal or mildly abnormal diffusing capacity of the lung for carbon monoxide (DLCO).
-In addition, in some patients with post-COVID syndrome, chest computed tomography (CT) scans revealed fibrotic lung abnormalities that may be partially responsible for their respiratory symptoms.
+Most patients with long COVID syndrome typically have normal pulmonary function test results, and some have a normal or mildly abnormal diffusing lung capacity for carbon monoxide (DLCO).
+In some patients with post-COVID syndrome, chest computed tomography (CT) scans revealed fibrotic lung abnormalities that may be partially responsible for their respiratory symptoms.
+Certain studies that used cardiac magnetic resonance imaging (MRI) to investigate the prevalence and extent of cardiac abnormalities in patients diagnosed with post-COVID syndrome have found that 8% of patients with normal cardiac results had pulmonary abnormalities (fibrosis/atelectasis). https://discovermednews.com/non-ischemic-myocardial-fibrosis-in-long-covid-patients/

-HP129Xe MRI scan provides regional information on pulmonary vasculature integrity.
-It enables the assessment of ventilation and gas transfer across the alveolar epithelium into RBCs even when CT scans and lung function test results are normal or nearly normal.
+It should be noted that the HP129Xe MRI scan provides regional information on pulmonary vasculature integrity and enables the assessment of ventilation and gas transfer across the alveolar epithelium into RBCs even when CT scans and lung function test results are normal or nearly normal.

-The authors investigated HP 129Xe MRI measurements of the pulmonary RBC-to–alveolar tissue barrier ratio as a surrogate of abnormal gas exchange in small groups of nonhospitalized and posthospitalized patients diagnosed with post-COVID syndrome.
-The participants also had chest CT scans, spirometry, a 1-minute sit-to-stand test, and measurement of hemoglobin level and Dyspnea-12 score.
+The authors investigated HP 129Xe MRI measurements of the pulmonary RBC-to–alveolar tissue barrier ratio, as a surrogate of abnormal gas exchange, in small groups of nonhospitalized and posthospitalized patients diagnosed with long COVID syndrome.
+The participants also had chest CT scans, spirometry, a 1-minute sit-to-stand test, and measurements of hemoglobin level and Dyspnea-12 score.

-36 participants were enrolled, 11 patients diagnosed with post-COVID syndrome syndrome who had never been hospitalized, 12 patients with post-COVID syndrome who had been hospitalized for acute COVID-19, and 13 healthy volunteers who had not been infected with SARS-CoV-2.
+36 participants were enrolled, 11 diagnosed with post-COVID syndrome who had never been hospitalized for acute COVID-19, 12 with post-COVID syndrome who had been hospitalized for acute infection, and 13 healthy volunteers who had not been infected with SARS-CoV-2.
 The SARS-CoV-2 infection was confirmed by reverse transcription–polymerase chain reaction or positive anti-SARS-CoV-2 antibodies.
-Patients with post-COVID syndrome who had been hospitalized had no history of intubation.
-None of the nonhospitalized post-COVID patients had evidence of previous pneumonia, but the authors mentioned the possibility that all of them were not imaged during their acute infection.
-Participants with post-COVID syndrome had no evidence of interstitial lung or airway disease or a history of smoking more than ten packs a year.
+Hospitalized post-COVID Patients had no history of intubation.
+None of the nonhospitalized post-COVID patients had evidence of previous pneumonia, but the authors mentioned the possibility that all were not imaged during their acute infection.
+Participants with long COVID syndrome had no evidence of interstitial lung or airway disease or a history of smoking more than ten packs a year.

 The mean time from infection with SARS-CoV-2 was 287 days ± 79 days for nonhospitalized participants and 143 days ± 72 days for posthospitalized participants.

-Patients in both cohorts nonhospitalized and posthospitalized, had breathlessness, with mean Dyspnea-12 scores of 9 ± 5 and 10 ± 5, respectively.
+Both groups of long COVID patients, nonhospitalized and posthospitalized, had breathlessness, with mean Dyspnea-12 scores of 9 ± 5 and 10 ± 5, respectively.
 The mean hemoglobin level for nonhospitalized and posthospitalized participants was 144 g/L ± 15 and 145 g/L ± 14, respectively.
-There was no evidence that oxygen saturations changed before or after the mBORG sit-to-stand test.
+There was no evidence that oxygen saturation changed before or after the mBORG sit-to-stand test.

 CT findings were normal or nearly normal.
-There were no significant differences in spirometry measurements between the two subgroups.
+The spirometry measurements did not differ between the two subgroups.

 HP 129Xe MRI measurements of the pulmonary RBC-to–alveolar tissue barrier ratio

-Both subgroups of nonhospitalized and posthospitalized patients had significantly lower 129Xe MRI RBC-to–alveolar tissue barrier ratio than healthy volunteers, indicating abnormal gas exchange.
-The abnormality on HP129Xe MRI scans appears to be only marginally greater in the posthospitalized participants than in the nonhospitalized participants, but there was no significant difference between the two subgroups.
+Both groups, nonhospitalized and posthospitalized patients had significantly lower 129Xe MRI RBC-to-alveolar tissue barrier ratio than healthy volunteers, which indicates abnormal gas exchange.
+The HP129Xe MRI scan abnormalities were only marginally greater in the posthospitalized participants than in the nonhospitalized participants, but there was no significant difference between the two subgroups.

-DLCO, which measures pulmonary vascular integrity, was lower in the non-hospitalized group than in the posthospitalized group and correlated with the RBC-to–alveolar tissue barrier ratio.
+The non-hospitalized group had a lower DLCO, which measures pulmonary vascular integrity, than the posthospitalized group, and its values correlated with the RBC-to–alveolar tissue barrier ratio.
 The authors stated that the nature of this abnormality needs further investigation.

-The authors emphasized that pathophysiological mechanisms that underlie the changes in HP129Xe MRI after COVID-19 remain unresolved.
-A lower 129Xe MRI RBC-to-barrier ratio suggests that SARS-CoV-2 infection may have caused some microstructural abnormality to one or two volumes, such as pulmonary embolism, alterations in pulmonary blood flow, or a thickening of the alveolar membrane, leading to a decrease in blood volume.
-These factors are expected to decrease diffusing capacity.
+According to the authors, pathophysiological mechanisms that underlie the changes in HP129Xe MRI after COVID-19 remain unresolved.
+A lower 129Xe MRI RBC-to-barrier ratio in long COVID patients suggests that SARS-CoV-2 infection may have caused some microstructural abnormality to one or two volumes, such as pulmonary embolism, pulmonary blood flow alterations, or alveolar membrane thickening, which leads to decreased blood volume.
+It is expected that these factors decrease diffusing capacity.

 Picture from the original article of Grist et al.